clean-code-craft-tcq-1/reimagined-design-patterns-ARULPRIYAM30/README.md

 **Example :** In the organization we need to build a salary structure according to education degree and from college tier so we have different parameters to define salary structure.
 Creating separate objects for the individual degree will lead to a lot of object creation which we can avoid using this pattern.

 **Advantage :**
-Eliminates the potential expensive overhead of initializing an object.
+1. Eliminates the potential expensive overhead of initializing an object.
-Optimizing the code where multiple objects are having similar data.
+2. Optimizing the code where multiple objects are having similar data.
+3. It hides complexities of creating objects.
+4. It lets you add or remove objects at runtime.

 **Disadvantages :**
-Difficult to implement in already existing projects as a class must have an implementation of clone() methods.Chances of using different objects internally.
+1. Difficult to implement in already existing projects as a class must have an implementation of clone() methods.Chances of using different objects internally.
+2. A focus on a limited prototype can distract developers from properly analyzing the complete project.

 ### State Design Pattern
 **Basic Idea :** State design pattern allows an object to alter its behaviour when its internal state is changing so in a nutshell it allows an object to change its complete behaviour depending on its internal state.